FAQ's About Amateur

 • On what frequencies do JPL and GSFC retransmit the shuttle audio?

-• Can I take my HT on an airplane and operate it if I get the
+• Can I take my HT on an airplane and operate it if I get the permission of the captain?

 • How do I modify my current Amateur license?